-The mouthpiece has three sensors.
+The mouthpiece has got three sensors.
 The primary one is the breath pressure sensor.
-It controls note on/off and the continuous control value for breath sent to the synthesizer.
+It controls note on/off and the continuos control value for breath sent to the synthesizer.
 The breath sensor system is of the closed kind.
 That means no air is flowing through the instrument when it is played.
 Instead you let air slip out by the sides of the mouthpiece when blowing into it.
 The second mouthpiece sensor is the bite sensor.
-This controls portamento (glide).
+This is configurable to provide bite vibrato like on the Akai EWI or to control portamento (glide).
 A slight bite or bend to the mouthpiece will increase the glide time.
 When released, it goes back to zero/no glide.
 Third, there's the extra controller sensor on top of the mouthpiece.
 This is a lip sensor that is touch sensitive and it can be set to control modulation, growl or sustain (hold).

 The right hand has controls both on top of the instrument and on the bottom.
-Topside, there are three main valves (-2, -1 and -3 semitones), three trill keys (+2, +1 and +4 semitones), a "special key" between two of the trill keys for chord and interval functions, and a 1/2 pitch bend key that will set pitch bend and vibrato values sent to 50% when held (can be configured to act as an adjustable trill key/transposition key instead).
+Topside, there are three main keys, three pinky keys, a side key and a "special key" (consisting of two keys to be touched simultaneously to activate) for chord and interval functions.
 The keys are all activated by touch.
 On the bottom there are two touch sensitive pitch bend plates, behind and in front of the thumb.
 They are proportional and send pitch bend up and down in response to how much you let your thumb press against them.
-Between the pitch bend pads, there is a vibrato lever.
+Between the pitch bend pads, there is a vibrato lever (that can also be used to control portamento).
 This also sends pitch bend control to your synthesizer, but in a manner focused on vibrato.
 The lever senses position change.
 A forward movement triggers a slight pitch bend down followed by a return to zero when the movement stops.
 The movement back will then trigger a slight pitch bend up, followed by return to zero when movement stops.
 This creates a very violin like vibrato in a way that will feel natural to the player.
 A slight shaking hand motion back and forth with your thumb kept on the lever will produce this.